Is It Aggression or Is It Something Else? Reasons for Cat Aggression

 He doesn’t understand the concept of a toilet, does he?
 Photo by Tim Mossholder.

-While you normally may have brushed off the bird poop on your windshield as no big deal (you can just run the windshield wipers or do a quick car wash, after all), today it sets you over the edge.
-You end up spending 10 minutes in your car crying because it was just too much.
+While you normally may have brush off the bird poop on your windshield as no big deal (it’s probably easier to clean bird poop off your windshield than clean cat pee out of your carpet), today it sets you over the edge.
+You end up spending 10 minutes in your car crying because it is just too much.

 This is how your cat feels when they’re experiencing trigger stacking.

-Had each stressor (jerkwads cutting you off, traffic, spilled coffee, almost being late, a minor complaint, bird poop on your windshield) occurred on a separate day, you probably would have moved about your life without much thought.
-Instead, you’re now crying in your car because each stressor was too much to deal with.
-You also didn’t have time to decompress from each stressful event.
+Had each stressor occurred on a separate day, you probably would have moved about your life without much thought.
+Instead, you’re now crying in your car because that final objectively minor stressor was too much to deal with right now.
+You didn’t have time to decompress from each stressful event so the total amount of stress you’re experiencing is much higher than usual.

 A man in grayscale crying.